metacpan/metacpan-cpan-extracted/distros/T/Term-Table/README.md

 # DESCRIPTION

 This is used by some failing tests to provide diagnostics about what has gone wrong.
-This module is able to generic format rows of data into tables.
+This module is able to format rows of data into tables.

 # SYNOPSIS

     use Term::Table;

     my $table = Term::Table->new(
-        max_width      => 80,    # defaults to terminal size
+        max_width      => 80,    # Defaults to terminal size
         pad            => 4,     # Extra padding between table and max-width (defaults to 4)
-        allow_overflow => 0,     # default is 0, when off an exception will be thrown if the table is too big collapse       => 1,     # do not show empty columns
+        allow_overflow => 0,     # Default is 0, when off an exception will be thrown if the table is too big collapse       => 1,     # Do not show empty columns

         header => ['name', 'age', 'hair color'],
         rows   => [
-            ['Fred Flinstone',  2000000, 'black'],
+            ['Fred Flintstone',  2000000, 'black'],
-            ['Wilma Flinstone', 1999995, 'red'],
+            ['Wilma Flintstone', 1999995, 'red'],
             ...
         ],
     );